shresthadipak/distance-measurement-cvzone/README.md

     focal_length = (size_object_pixel * distance)/size_object

 In this formula we don't know the object size and distance, but we need the real size of an object.
-Here, I have took the distance between two eyes i.e apporximately 6.3 and assume initial distance from camera is 50.
-The size of object pixel can be obtained by cvzone library.
+Here, I have took the distance between two eyes i.e apporximately 6.3 as real size of an object and assume initial distance from a camera is 50.
+The size of an object pixel can be obtained by cvzone library.

 #### Calculating the depth from camera
 Now, we can easily calculate focal length.
 Then, after we can calculate distance from camera: